x-dome/xdome-cli/README.md

-# Node Base Server Installer
+# xdome

-This npm library helps you to bootstrap a NodeJS + ExpressJS API-rest microservice.
+This npm module helps you to bootstrap a NodeJS + ExpressJS API-rest microservice.
 You can also use it to plug-in several components that add typical backend functionality, such as:

 - adding new API-rest access points